-Qustodio is one of the most popular parental control solutions available for good reason.
-Available in both free and Premium plans, Qustodio offers comprehensive monitoring and control options across a wide range of devices.
-The free version is a good solution for small families who only want to protect a single device for a single child, allowing you to monitor activity, limit screen time, and block adult content.
+Qustodio is one of the best parental control software available for good reason.
+Available in Basic and Complete plans, Qustodio offers comprehensive monitoring and control options across a wide range of device types, from computers to Kindles.

 Note: For the purposes of this review, I’ve created a fake profile to help display all the features and options, so there’s no need to be worried about my family’s security!

 The first step in working with Qustodio is to set up a profile for each child that you want to protect.
 This allows you to keep track of individual usage habits and patterns, as well as to set different restrictions for each child as you see fit.
-Your 16-year-old is probably safe to use their device a bit longer than your 8-year-old, and is also capable of handling slightly more mature content.
+Your 16-year-old can be allowed to use their device a bit longer than their younger siblings and visit more websites, use more apps, and so on.

-Things get a bit more complex when it comes time to actually configure what they’re allowed to do with their devices, but it’s still easily manageable by anyone capable of browsing the web.
+Things get a bit more complex when it comes time to actually configure what your kids are allowed to do with their devices, but it’s still easily manageable by anyone capable of browsing the web.

 Navigating to the ‘Rules’ section gives you access to everything you need to monitor and protect your child’s access, whether it’s online or offline.
 Web browsing rules, time limits, application restrictions, and more are managed here using simple switches and checkboxes.